mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Darrian Subsector Systems/Dorannia.md

 DESCRIPTION

 Crawlers of all sizes are used on Dorannia, to cross its inhospitable surface, and this represents the largest, capable of carrying both cargo and passengers over rough terrain in safety.
-It is not especially well-appointed but running costs after purchase are relatively cheap and a well- maintained crawler can keep moving for decades before being replaced.
+It is not especially well-appointed but running costs after purchase are relatively cheap and a well-maintained crawler can keep moving for decades before being replaced.

 Autopilot (skill level) 1 Communications (range) 500km Navigation (Navigation DM) +1 Sensors (Electronics (sensors) DM) +1 Camouflage (Recon DM) -
 Stealth (Electronics (sensors) DM) -